Fahim-Ahmad/my_blog/content/authors/admin/_index.md

 title: Fahim Ahmad
 ---

 I am an aspiring data analyst and experienced researcher with a Master of Arts in Economics.
 Apart from my formal education, I have been self-learning and teaching topics in statistics and research methods.
-I have several publications in the form of textbooks on <span style="text-decoration:underline">Research Method</span>; <span style="text-decoration:underline">Applied Statistics for Policy Analysis</span>; and <span style="text-decoration:underline">Data Management, Analysis, and Visualization</span> that are freely available to anyone who is interested in this field.

 I love data and transforming data into useful information.
-My core values are strong work ethic with a sense of responsibility and integrity, being comfortable with working in a diverse team, and enjoyment in solving technical problems as well as sharing my knowladge with others.
-I started this blog to share data analysis tips and tricks using R and Python and data related topics which i find useful.
+I started this blog to share data analysis tips and tricks using R and Python and data related topics which I find useful.